QTS Maths

 Some tips for your application 🫡

-Understand the Role: Read the job description carefully to understand the responsibilities and expectations of the Curriculum Lead for Maths position.
-Tailor your application to highlight relevant experience and skills that align with these requirements.
+Understand the Role: Read the job description carefully to understand the responsibilities and expectations for the Curriculum Lead for Maths position.
+Tailor your application to highlight relevant experience and skills.

-Craft a Compelling Cover Letter: Write a cover letter that not only outlines your qualifications but also expresses your passion for maths education and your vision for the curriculum.
-Mention your enthusiasm for working with the school's SLT and contributing to their continuous improvement.
+Write a Compelling Cover Letter: In your cover letter, express your passion for maths education and your vision for the curriculum.
+Mention how you can contribute to the school's continual improvement and align with their values.

 How to prepare for a job interview at The Education Hub